QuantEcon/continuous_time_mcs/ctmc_lectures/generators.md

 ## Motivation

-The general theory of continuous semigroups of operators is motivated by the problem of solving linear ODEs in infinite dimensional spaces.
+The general theory of continuous semigroups of operators is motivated by the problem of solving linear ODEs in infinite dimensional spaces.[^fnpde]

+[^fnpde]: An excellent introduction to operator semigroups, combined with applications to PDEs and Markov processes, can be found in {cite}`applebaum2019semigroups`.

-More specifically, the problem is to solve initial value problems such as
+More specifically, the challenge is to solve initial value problems such as

 $$
     x'_t = A x_t,